Ayelet Meron Ruscio, Ph.D.

-Anna is a third-year graduate student in clinical psychology at the Puget Sound VA.
-After completing her B.A. in psychology at Dartmouth College, she worked as a research coordinator for the University of Washington Center for Anxiety and Traumatic Stress on several studies, including on the role of patient preference and depression in treatment for chronic PTSD.
+Anna is currently completing her predoctoral internship in clinical psychology at the Puget Sound VA.
+After completing her B.A. in psychology at Dartmouth College, she worked as a research coordinator for the University of Washington Center for Anxiety and Traumatic Stress.
 Anna is interested in stress and threat sensitivity as transdiagnostic risk factors for anxiety.
 She is also interested in mental health and well-being during emerging adulthood.
 In her free time, Anna enjoys running, hiking, watching movies, and discovering new coffee shops.

 Betsy Wade, M.A.

-Betsy is a second-year graduate student in clinical psychology.
+Betsy is a fourth-year graduate student in clinical psychology.
 She received a B.A. in psychology and religion from Barnard College, and then worked as a clinical research coordinator at the Mood and Anxiety Disorders Program at the Icahn School of Medicine at Mount Sinai on several studies, including a project investigating a treatment for anhedonia in mood and anxiety spectrum disorders.
-Betsy’s research interests are focused on characterizing the nature, quality, and extent of perseverative thought, as well as using technology to measure mood and anxiety symptoms more broadly.
+Betsy’s research interests are focused on characterizing the nature, quality, and extent of perseverative thought, as well as using novel methods to measure mood and anxiety symptoms more broadly.
 Betsy’s hobbies include cooking, baking, running, and enjoying the mountains through hiking and skiing.